-When a company is being evaluated, redundant assets are excluded from the valuation in order to arrive at a fair market value that represents the true value of the business.
-The seller may choose to retain the redundant assets when selling the business to a buyer because the assets are not directly required for the provision of products or services.
-Although they are recognized as business assets, redundant assets have no essential operating purpose for the enterprise from the buyer’s perspective and are only important to the seller.
+When a company is being evaluated, redundant assets are excluded from the valuation in order to arrive at a fair market price that represents the true value of the business.
+The seller may choose to retain the redundant assets when selling the business.
+This is because the assets are not directly required for the provision of the company’s products or services.
+Although they are recognized as assets, they have no essential operating purpose for the enterprise.
+Hence, they are inconsequential to the buyer and only important to the seller.

-Redundant assets are most prevalent in privately-owned businesses since the owners enjoy the freedom to purchase assets that are not necessarily required for the normal operations of the business.
-Examples of redundant assets are:
+Redundant assets are most prevalent in privately-owned businesses.
+This is because the owners enjoy the freedom to purchase assets that are not necessarily required for the normal operations of the business.
+Examples of redundant assets are as follows:

 Tangible assets not used directly in the business operations

 In the course of its operations, a business may acquire certain types of assets to facilitate the smooth operations of the company.
-The assets may include boats, recreational vehicles, or an aircraft.
-They may be used by the company’s employees either during their normal operations or for leisure activities.
+These assets may include boats, recreational vehicles, or aircraft.
+They may be used by the company’s employees either during normal operations or for leisure activities.
 Removing the assets from the business will not affect the normal operations of the business.
-When not in use, the business may lease them out to other businesses and earn an income from it.
+When not in use, the business may lease them out to other businesses and earn income from doing so.

-Real estate properties are recognized as redundant assets when the company does not engage in real estate activities as part of its core operations.
-Additionally, when the business owns other business locations that are no longer operational, buildings are recognized as non-operating assets because they are no longer essential to its normal operations.
+Real estate properties are redundant assets when the company does not engage in real estate as part of its core operations.
+When a business owns locations that are no longer operational, the buildings are recognized as non-operating assets.
+This is because they are no longer essential to its normal operations.

 The buildings can be rented out to other businesses to bring in non-operating income.
-However, when a real estate company owns it own residential and commercial buildings, these assets are recognized as operating assets since they are essential to the company’s operations.
+In contrast, when a real estate company owns its own residential and commercial buildings, these assets are recognized as operating assets since they are essential to the company’s operations.

-Marketable securities are considered redundant assets when the company itself does not operate in the marketable securities and trading industry.
-Therefore, a company that trades in marketable securities outside of its core operations derives non-operating income that helps boost the company’s revenues.
+Marketable securities are considered redundant assets when the company does not operate in the marketable securities industry.
+Therefore, a company that trades in securities outside of its core operations derives non-operating income from them.

-The assets should be adjusted when calculating the fair market value of the company during a merger or acquisition transaction.
-The marketable securities are only recognized as operating assets if the company undertakes the activity as part of its core operating activities.
+These assets should be removed when calculating the fair market value of the company during a merger or acquisition transaction.
+Securities are only recognized as operating assets if the company undertakes trading activities as part of its core business.

 Excess non-cash working capital

-When a company records non-cash working capital that is in excess of what the company requires to maintain the revenues, the additional non-cash working capital should be classified as a redundant asset.
-The company does not need the excess working capital such as inventory and receivables in order to conduct its core operations and generate revenues.
+When a company records non-cash working capital in excess of what the company requires to maintain revenues, it is classified as a redundant asset.
+The company does not need the excess working capital, such as inventory, to conduct its core operations and generate revenue.

-When sellers are planning to sell off their businesses, they should be cautious when determining the amount non-working capital that is considered redundant, since overstating or understating the figure may affect the actual valuation of the company.
-Sellers can work with experienced valuation specialists to determine the amount of redundant non-working capital without affecting the fair market value of the company.
+Sellers should be cautious when determining the amount of non-cash working capital that is considered redundant, since overstating or understating the figure may affect the actual valuation of the company.
+Sellers can work with experienced valuation specialists to determine the proper amount without adversely affecting the fair market value of the company.

-The main reason why companies invest in non-operating assets is to diversify risks.
-During periods of financial distress when revenues are not sufficient to support the business, the non-operating assets provide additional cash flows to supplement revenues from its regular operations.
+The main reason why companies invest in non-operating assets is to diversify risk.
+During periods of financial distress when revenues are not sufficient to support the business, non-operating assets may provide additional cash flows.

-Also, when the business incurs losses in its core operating activities, revenues from the non-operating assets can act as a financial backup.
-For example, a distributorship company that owns multiple warehouses in different locations may lease out some of its warehouses to other companies and earn a non-operating income to support its core operations.
+Revenues from non-operating assets can act as a financial backup.
+For example, a distribution company that owns multiple warehouses may lease out some of its warehouses to other companies.
+Thus, it earns non-operating income to supplement its core revenues.

-Companies may also invest in redundant assets like real estate and hotels as a way of earning income even after disposing of the business.
-For example, where seller owns various commercial buildings that are not part of the company’s operations, the seller will continue leasing them out even after the business has been sold.
+Companies may also invest in redundant assets such as real estate and hotels as a way of earning income even after disposing of the business.
+For example, where the seller owns various commercial buildings that are not part of the company’s operations, the seller may continue leasing them out even after the business has been sold.
 In some instances, the buyer will become the first tenant if they agree to continue operating the business at the seller’s premises.
 The same case applies to other non-operating assets such as hotels and recreational cars.

-When evaluating a company, non-operating assets are treated differently from operating assets, but the former counts when calculating the overall worth of the company.
-Typically, the assets are usually excluded when calculating the profitability and net income of the company.
+When evaluating a company, non-operating assets are treated differently from operating assets, but may still be important in calculating the overall worth of the company.
+Typically, such assets are excluded when calculating the profitability and net income of the company.

 Redundant assets should not be valued using the capitalization or discounting method.
 Instead, they should be valued at their net realizable value after deducting distribution and disposition costs.
 The value obtained is added to the operational value of the company to get the enterprise value.

-When disposing of the business, the sellers remove the redundant assets from the company’s valuation, or if the buyers are interested in them, the sellers must be adequately compensated for both the operating and non-operating assets.
+When disposing of the business, sellers usually remove the redundant assets from the company’s valuation.
+If the buyer is interested in them, then the seller must be adequately compensated for both operating and non-operating assets.